 NEW SECTION

 WAC 460-99C-120 Investor right of cancellation.
-(1) In an offering conducted under RCW 21.20.XXX, an investor may cancel an investment commitment for any reason until forty-eight hours prior to the target offering amount deadline identified in the Washington Crowdfunding Form.
-During the forty-eight hours prior to such deadline, an investment commitment may not be canceled except as provided in subsection (2) of this section.
+(1) In an offering conducted under RCW 21.20.880, an investor may cancel an investment commitment for any reason until such time as the target minimum offering amount has been raised.

-(2) If there is a material change to the terms of the offering or to the information provided by the issuer in the Washington Crowdfunding Form prior to the target offering amount deadline, the issuer must give or send to any investor who has made an investment commitment notice of the material change and that the investor's commitment will be canceled unless the investor reconfirms his or her investment commitment within seven days of receipt of the notice.
-If the investor fails to reconfirm his or her investment within those seven days, the issuer must thereafter direct the escrow agent to return any funds committed by the investor.
+(2) If there is a material change to the terms of the offering or to the information provided by the issuer in the Washington Crowdfunding Form before the minimum target offering amount has been raised, the issuer must give or send to any investor who has made an investment commitment notice of the material change and notice that the investor may cancel an investment commitment for any reason until such time as the target minimum offering amount has been raised.

 NEW SECTION